Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 02 Jan 2024

 - _1.5 hours_ Feels very strange writing the year as "2024"!
 Like I always seem to do, I have gone back and abstracted the code I wrote yesterday.
 This ensures an executable button was only clickable given valid inputs, now in a nicer more concise manner, parameterised and passed around rather than written multiple times.
 This is now found throughout the GUI.

+### 03 Jan 2024

+- _2 hours_ Spent a solid bit of time looking at the graphing section of the GUI there.
+I have now moved the updating of the graph to a thread, again just to stop the GUI looking like it is frozen.
+I have added in the retention time parameters for the 2d scatter plot, but for the 3d plot I am now also looking at the parameters for the "scan range".
+I don't 100% know how this works in with the rest of the variables, but this will be the focus to keep working on it and develop it further.

+* _2 hours_ Again, looking to modify the visualise page but an aspect that appears in multiple locations throughout the GUI, I have been trying to build a slider for the range values as well as text input.
+I did have the two handles on the slider for a while, but somehow have managed to break it...
+I guess I probably shouldn't use this python library but I feel like I am close to solving it so will stick with it.

+* _1 hour_ Another bit of progress made, I now have the text box updating to match the slider, just need to get it working the other way round and tidy it up a bit more.

+### 04 Jan 2024

+- _5 hours_ Holy moly that was an all day kind of task to eventually get that working!
+Slider bar now used to set the retention time values on the visualise page, I will add it to the other pages but just not today because that was way too long working on the one thing.
+Happy to get it done, and it is parameterised in such a way that I will probably add it for the scan window scaling as well for the visualisation page.
+An absolute nightmare to get working but at least it is done.